ayoubedd/webserv/README.md

 ## Notes

-- The example directory a example file containing the full configurations supported.
+- `config.conf` in the root directory contains the full configuration options.

 ## Lisence